jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 };
 ```

 We can use those variables in our `./src/fr/pages/index.njk` file.
 In this case, we assign some of them to Nunjucks variables instead of using them directly because those are values we might want to be able to easily override for specific pages.
-I would use the same logic for a posts specific template.
+We could use the same logic for a posts specific template.

 ```twig
 {% raw %}